kpatoliya/Karatsuba-Algorithm/README.md

 # Karatsuba-Algorithm

-The Karatsuba algorithm is a fast multiplication algorithm.
+The Karatsuba algorithm is a fast multiplication algorithm for big numbers.

 For Example:
 To compute the product of 12345 and 6789, where B = 10, choose m = 3.
 We use m right shifts for decomposing the input operands using the resulting base (Bm = 1000), as: